 That’s where Pillar by SocialRoots.ai steps in.
 Designed with nonprofits in mind, Pillar helps you stay compliant without slowing down your mission.
 This guide breaks down what HIPAA and grant compliance require, where nonprofits often struggle, and how you can make compliance a strength—not a stressor.

-HIPAA (Health Insurance Portability and Accountability Act) is a federal law that governs how health information is collected, stored, and shared.
-It applies to any organization that handles Protected Health Information (PHI)—which can include nonprofits offering medical care, behavioral health, telehealth, or social services with health-related components.
+HIPAA (Health Insurance Portability and Accountability Act) governs how health information is collected, stored, and shared.
+It applies to any organization handling Protected Health Information (PHI), including:

-You may be considered a Covered Entity (direct health services) or a Business Associate (if you process health data on behalf of another organization).
-Either way, the compliance requirements are similar.
+Organizations may be considered a Covered Entity (direct health service providers) or a Business Associate (processing health data on behalf of another organization).
+Compliance requirements are similar in either case.

 HIPAA violations can result in penalties ranging from $100 to $50,000 per incident, depending on severity.
-Beyond financial risk, data breaches can harm your nonprofit’s credibility and trust with the community.
+Beyond financial risks, data breaches can harm credibility and trust with the community.

-Grantors, especially government and healthcare agencies, expect grantees to demonstrate compliance with HIPAA, data governance, and impact reporting.
-Noncompliance or inadequate documentation can :
+Funders, particularly government and healthcare agencies, require grantees to demonstrate compliance with HIPAA, data governance, and impact reporting.
+Noncompliance or inadequate documentation can:

-Grant compliance goes beyond financial stewardship.
-It often includes:
+Grant compliance extends beyond financial stewardship and often includes:

-For example, a SAMHSA-funded mental health program may require :
+For instance, a SAMHSA-funded mental health program may require :

 Fragmented Systems

-Many nonprofits rely on a mix of Google Sheets, Dropbox folders, and outdated databases.
+Many organizations rely on a mix of spreadsheets, cloud storage, and outdated databases.
 These fragmented tools lack the security, control, and reliability needed to meet compliance standards.

-Without dedicated IT support, it’s difficult to manage data encryption, regular software updates, or system-level audit logs.
+Without dedicated IT resources, managing data encryption, software updates, and system-level audit logs is challenging.

 Manual Reporting Processes